isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-cockroaches-fly.markdown

 **Color**
 : Mahogany or reddish-brown.
 However, it has a
 [yellow band](https://www.orkin.com/cockroaches/american-cockroach/american-cockroach-anatomy/)
-at the back of its head.
+at theÂ back of its head.
 **Wings and Length**
-: Adult roaches are about 3 inches (50 mm) or longer.
+: Adult roaches are aboutÂ 3 inches (50 mm) or longer.
 Male American roaches are longer than their female counterparts - with the wings extending 4-8 mm from the pests' abdomen - [roach killer for the house](https://pestpolicy.com/best-roach-killer-for-apartments/) .